-You may have seen my Fusion upgrade article and now this one is about upgrading NexentaStor to the current GA of 5.0.3.
-I am particularly looking forward to the vSphere 6.5 support so I can get the Nexenta vSphere Web Client plug-in working.
+You may have seen my Fusion upgrade article and now this one is about upgrading NexentaStor to the current GA (5.1.1).
+Regardless of the version this article will be updated so you know it works.

 I can confirm it is OK to upgrade Fusion first, and NexentaStor second, and I think that is the right way to do it.

 I also recommend you follow the exact steps of my upgrade as in the past they worked and slightly different steps did not.

 There is no other prep work other than having a backup of what you are running on your Nexenta.
 Which I do but as I am not in an HA cluster I will be rebooting the array so I need to have the VMs on it powered off.
 If I was in a cluster there would be no outage.

 - Log in on the console via SSH.

 - Execute software version to see what your current version is.

 - We can see that 5.1.1 is my current.